TakMashido/Godot-cloth-simulation/Lib/readme.md

 ## Usage

-Add VerletEngin.gd script as singleton to project to use.
+Add VerletEngine.gd script as singleton to project to use.
-This script does nothing by itself, it's only responsible for Verlet integration phisics simulataion.
-Check other projects to test(e.g. Cloth Simulator)
+This script does nothing by itself, it's only responsible for Verlet integration phisics simulataion for cloth simulation.

 ## TODO
 * Rewrite c++/C#(slower but easier to integrate with engine) module for better performace
 * Add LUT for connection elasticity(should be faster and more memory effective)

+#Analitic geometry

+Set of function for performing analitic gemetry operations.

+## Dependencies

+Godot 3.2.1

+##Usage

+Add AnaliticGeometry.gd script as singleton to project to use.
+This script does nothing by itself, it's only liblary for performing analitic geometry operations for cloth simulator.